BeatnikAU/text-carousel/README.md

 **PLEASE NOTE** Windows users will need to change all backslashes (\\) to forward slash (/) for the file paths.

 1. Right click the `config.json` file and click edit, or open it your favourite text editor
-2. Add the full file path for each text file you want included (making sure to replace backslash with forward slash)
+2. Add the full file path for each text file you want included (making sure to replace backslash with forward slash).
+Each line after the first filepath needs to start with a comma (,)
 3. Set your preferred options for text options (see Configuration section for current options)
 4. Save and close the file